ostdotcom/website-docupony/platform/docs/guides/create_token.md

 **Account Owner Address**

 * This is an important address.
-If you lose the associated private key, you will loose access to Brand Tokens you mint.
+If you lose the associated private key, you will lose access to Brand Tokens you mint.
 It can be the public address of your metamask account or you can choose to associate a hardware wallet address via metamask as the owner address of the OST Platform account.
 * You associate the owner address with OST Platform by doing a personal signature.
 This signature is to ensure you as a user are the owner of the metamask account and it's real.

-Once you associate the owner address the token setup process starts.
+Once you associate the owner address the token set up process starts.
 This process involves running multiple blockchain transactions on Ethereum blockchain and OpenST Side Chains, so the process takes several minutes to complete.

 ![create-account](/platform/docs/assets/token-setup/Account_setup.png)